-Tourism attractions in and around the Cradle of Humankind have grown to 386, with over half of these offering graded accommodation.
-Dinokeng continues to grow, with 276 attractions.
-Together, these two destinations now offer 9 179 beds and 15 614 seats in 199 restaurants.
+Tourism attractions in and around the Cradle of Humankind have grown to more than 380, with over half of these offering graded accommodation.
+Dinokeng attractions continue to grow.

-The Vaal Dam, which supplies water to most of Gauteng's residents, covers some $300 \ \text{km}^2$ and is a popular venue for watersport.
+The Vaal Dam, which supplies water to most of Gauteng's residents, covers some 300 km2 and is a popular venue for watersports.
 Numerous resorts line the shore.
 The dam also attracts diverse bird species.